a-d-smith/PandoraCosmicSamples/helpers/README.md

 ```bash
 source helpers/job_logs_gen.sh my_project 1001
 ```
 This may give you some insight as to what went wrong.

+#### Known issue
+Most frequently, the issue is something related to "negative interaction probability" in GENIE.
+The best way forward seems to be to discard that job and continue anyway.

 ----------------------------------------------------------------------------------------